inacio-dev/designo-multi-page-website/README.md

 ## Want to learn more?

-During this project, I learned how to work with a new framework called Astro.
-Additionally, I gained experience in managing images using the features provided by the Astro framework.
-It was a valuable learning experience that expanded my skillset as a developer.
+During this new challenge, I furthered my skills by leveraging the new Astro framework, while also delving deeper into image optimization techniques.

-I also learned how to optimize images using art direction, which allowed me to deliver a better user experience by serving different image versions based on the user's device and screen size.
+Additionally, I mastered the art of optimizing images using art direction, enabling the delivery of enhanced user experiences by serving diverse image versions based on user devices and screen sizes.
+This experience proved invaluable, significantly enriching my skill set as a developer.

 ## Contribution